spatula75/dspatula/README.md

 the values between points.
 To that end, we configure JFreeChart to render a scatter plot using small circles.

 I've opted to leave the implementation of Summation and Unit Delay until the chapter on filters when they're needed.

+### Chapter Three (The Discrete Fourier Transform)

+*SummationParallelExecutor* plays an important role in reducing the time taken by this O(n^2) algorithm by running summations simultaneously on all your cores via the *CoreAwareParallelExecutor*.
+Analgous to the *DiscreteSystemWorker* is the *SummationWorker* which accepts as its input the summation point it is working on, the input sequences, and the sequence to use to store its results.

+Note that some typical Java conventions are sacrificed somewhat for the sake of performance; notably, we're pre-allocating our Sequences (arrays) and passing those in to the methods that use them, rather than passing around results and copying things.

+We also introduce the *DiscreteFourierTransformer* and the *DFTSummationWorker*.
+The actual effort of the DFT is performed in the
+*DFTSummationWorker* with the aid of the *SummationParallelExecutor*.
+Advantage is taken of the symmetry of the DFT.
+Only the first half is calculated, and then the symmetric results are populated, also in parallel on as many cores as we're using, using a little bit of a cheat with the DiscreteSystemParallelExecutor.